kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

-# Chat application with an interactive user interface and a Granite model
+# Chat Application with an Interactive User Interface and a Granite Model

-Node-RED can easily connect to state-of-the-art AI technologies such as Granite Model.
-In this tutorial, we will develop Chat application with intractive user interface and Granite Model.
+Node-RED can easily connect to state-of-the-art AI technologies such as the Granite Model.
+In this tutorial, we will develop a chat application with an intractive user interface and a Granite Model.
 <!--
 ## Installing Ollama (Not required in hands-on)
 To use Granite Model with Node-RED, firstly you need to install Ollama, a HTTP server to provide APIs to use AI models.
 To install Ollama in the Linux environment, input the following command on your terminal.